Kanide/Kanide/README.md

 ### Welcome to my GitHub 👋

-Hello, my name is Sarah and I'm seeking to pursue a career in web and/or software development
+Hello, my name is Sarah and I'm a newly graduated web/software developer!

 **Repositories of past projects are private and are thus available upon request**